devosmitachatterjee2018/devosmitachatterjee2018/README.md

 :briefcase: Currently working as Data Scientist in Volvo Group.

-:mortar_board: M.Sc. in Engineering Mathematics and Computational Science from Chalmers University of Technology, Sweden.
+:mortar_board: Ph.D. in Applied Mathematics from Indian Institute of Engineering Science & Technology and M.Sc. in Engineering Mathematics and Computational Science from Chalmers University of Technology, Sweden.

 :bow_and_arrow: Areas of specialization are Statistics, Data Science and Artificial Intelligence.